Quite simply one of the most beautiful destinations in Taiwan!

 Ride a scooter or bicycle around Sun Moon Lake

 Sun Moon Lake is encircled by a 30km-long scenic road that gives unparalleled views on the lake and the surrounding mountains.
 Riding an electric scooter is the most convenient way to explore the area.
 Riding a bicycle is also very enjoyable, as there are many cycling paths off the main road.
 For scooter and bicycle rental, you can check Papago Rental Shop in Shuishe Village, at 151 Zhongshan Road (中山路151號).
-Here is what you can expect to pay for a day:

 - scooter: 400NT$ per day